 - They aren't there because nobody -- you or anybody else -- has put

 them there.
-Individually, you have to look up each item to add it or
+Individually, you have to look up each item by number to add it or

 submit a modification request.
 If you're in a position to contribute

 more data than can be easily entered by hand, and you have permission

 to share it, please contact me by email so we can work something out.
 I